ErazerBrecht/CodeGenie/Codegenie_NodeJS/README.md

 * serve-favicon: this serves the favicon? no idea it's there when you make a blank project :p

 Frontend:
-We use the bootstrap framework.
+We use the bootstrap framework.</br>
 By using AJAX, We're able to put the data in the frontend (view).
-Used Tiles for buttons.
+Used Tiles for buttons.</br>
-Used ACE editor to post answers.
+Used ACE editor to post answers. </br>
+Used momentJS and momentJS angular for dynamic relative time!

 There are currently 3 pages: a login page, signup page and home page (home page currently gets all exercises and displays the questions when you click on them).